janstrng/Evaluating-IoT-devices/Framework.md

  ### Reasoning for Value of implementation

-Under every table in should put your reasoning for every criteria that don't is 1 for value of implementation.
+Under every table in the framework, you should put your reasoning for every criteria that do not have 1 as value of implementation.
 This will keep the tables clean and simple to read.
-You should put a refference to which criteria you are talking about.
+You should put a reference to which criteria you are talking about.
  <br>
  EXAMPLE:<br>
  B.1.6: Password only required 6 characters, with a combination of letters and number.
 With no requirement on big or small letters